bheimbu/evolutionary_ecology/docs/source/second_week.rst

 .. note::
   **At the end of the day you will…**

-  - Know the difference between Cluster and Search algorithms.
+  - Know the difference between cluster and search algorithms.
-  - Know why search algorithms take so much longer for analysing genetic data than Cluster algorithms.
+  - Know why search algorithms take so much longer for analysing genetic data than cluster algorithms.
   - Know that ML uses likelihoods, and MrBayes uses posterior probabilities to calculate internal nodes and topologies of trees.
   - Know what MCMC is and for which type of analysis it is mandatory.
   - Be able to interpret the different statistics MrBayes provides.